jjlastra/HESML/README.md

 Steps to use the library

 You can use the HESMLclient program to run reproducible experiments or create your own client programs using the HESMLclient code as example.
-For more information, including a detailed description of how to run the rerpoducible experiments and extend the library, we refer the reader to the paper [1] above.
+For more information, including a detailed description of how to run the reproducible experiments and extending the library, we refer the reader to the paper [1] above.